kristianmandrup/generator-aurelia-ts/README.md

 ### Compatibility

-The generator uses a subset of [ES2015](https://babeljs.io/docs/learn-es2015/) syntax.
-Your global node.js should be compatible with `let` statements and `strict` mode.
+The genrator has been tested successfully on Node.js 0.12.7

 We recommend that you use [nvm](https://github.com/creationix/nvm) to manage your system installed Node versions.

 Install NVM

 `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.25.4/install.sh | bash`

-We highly recommend using [IOjs](https://iojs.org/en/index.html)
+We highly recommend using [IOjs](https://iojs.org/en/index.html) or the latest Node.js (>0.12)

 To install IOjs via NVM: